 This procedure applies to all faculty, visiting scholars, staff, students, and affiliates who procure, store, or use controlled substances or prescription drugs for lawful research, teaching, and testing purposes at the University of Central Florida (UCF.)
-Environmental Health and Safety (EHS) is the designated authority for compliance with this procedure, as per UCF Policy 3-122, Campus Safety and Health, and UCF Policy 3-107.1, Procurement, Use, and Possession of Hazardous Materials and Radiation-Producing Equipment.
+Environmental Health and Safety (EHS) is the designated authority for compliance with this procedure, as per UCF Policy 3-122, Campus Safety and Health Policy, and UCF Policy 3-107.2, Procurement, Use, and Possession of Hazardous Materials and Regulated Devices and Equipment.

-Authorized users with access to controlled substances must review and sign the Controlled Substance & Prescription Drugs Procedure Consent Form, and acknowledge to abide by all policies and procedures that regulate the use of controlled substances for research purposes.
-The Consent Form must be submitted to the EHS Health Science Campus (HSC) Safety Coordinator.
+Authorized users with access to controlled substances must review and sign the EHS SOP350 FORM002 Controlled Substances and Prescription Drugs Procedure Consent Form, and acknowledge to abide by all policies and procedures that regulate the use of controlled substances for research purposes.
+The consent must be reviewed and signed every three years from the date of the first submitted consent form.
+The Consent Form must be submitted to the EHS Health Sciences Campus (HSC) Safety Coordinator.

 If controlled substances are proposed to be administered as part of a research protocol or if research is to be conducted on the drugs themselves, the applicant must ensure that all DEA requirements, including registration, inspection, and certification, as applicable, are met.
 Regional DEA offices can supply forms and information concerning the type of registration required for a particular substance for research use.
 The main registration office in Washington, DC may be reached at 800-882-9539.
-Information also is available from the National Institute on Drug Abuse at 301-443-6300.
+Information also is available from the National Institute on Drug Abuse at 800-662-4357.

-PROCEDURE STATEMENT
+2. PROCEDURE STATEMENT